 It’s equally important to share your business goals, challenges, risks, and other relevant project information.
 Brainstorming together builds a sense of partnership among your offshore team members.
 At Onix, trust is promoted with NDAs and agreements with each client that regulate confidentiality and intellectual property matters.

 Product requirements should be defined as clearly as possible while avoiding assumptions.
 An established validation method will promote equal understanding among the team and stakeholders, preventing confusion.
 For example, at Onix, PMs conduct the requirements review and approval process.
 If needed, they act as interpreters between the client and their foreign team members both in the direct meaning and when it comes to the engineers’ lingo.

 Make sure you have an accessible reliable source of truth for the product requirements that can be edited by all authorized team members.
-This promotes transparency and prevents many communication issues.
+This promotes transparency and prevents many communication issues with offshore teams.
 It can be a prototype, project specification, list of approved user stories, an issue description, a confluence page, or even a whiteboard drawing, but the developers should have no doubt about a feature’s look and function.

 Easily accessible technical documentation, issue logs, and similar sources facilitate the sharing of project knowledge.
 It’s useful to create and maintain a project glossary.
 The names of variables, classes, and APIs may be next to impossible to change later.
 For example, we start each confluence page with a glossary of important terms related to the new feature.

 Another example is a style guide, a compilation of the product design principles and nuances.
 When the developers need to implement a new feature quickly, e.g., a dark mode, they can do it without a designer’s participation, using only the style guide.
 This saves the client time and money.